 See Attention System Sounds for more details.

 Coupled with a VUI response, voice chrome visually communicates Alexa’s various attention states to customers.

-For specific guidance on colors and animations for each state, see Attention States Voice Chrome.
+For specific guidance on colors and animations for each state, see Attention System Voice Chrome.

 Consistent use of Amazon Alexa brand assets throughout your companion app will protect product integrity and help customers to instantly recognize references to Amazon Alexa, thereby allowing your app to be clearly understood.
 See AVS UX Logo and Brand Usage for more information.